viyercal/ai-scientist-safety/applications/ai_scientist_v2/README.md

 ### 3. **Test Files (Safe vs. Unsafe Execution)**
 Test scripts are included under `ai_scientist_v2/`:
-- `test_safe.py` — should run with **no errors**
+- `test_safe.py` - should run with **no errors**
-- `test_unsafe.py` — should **raise safety flags** for unsafe code These are simple examples illustrating how the interpretter implements static (linter) analysis via AST matching as a sanity check, however the true safety capabilities are visible when running the pipeline.
+- `test_unsafe.py` - should **raise safety flags** for unsafe code These are simple examples illustrating how the interpreter implements static (linter) analysis via AST matching as a sanity check, however the true safety capabilities are visible when running the pipeline.

 ---